Hana Wirth-Nesher: Education and teaching career

 She earned her bachelor's degree in English with honors from the University of Pennsylvania in 1970.
 She then studied for her master's degree, master of philosophy, and PhD in English and comparative literature at Columbia University, completing her education in 1977.
 She was one of the last doctoral students of American literary critic Lionel Trilling.
 She engaged in post-doctoral research at the Uriel Weinreich Yiddish Language and Literature Program at the YIVO Institute for Jewish Research from 1978 to 1979.

 From 1976 to 1981 she was an assistant professor of English at Lafayette College in Easton, Pennsylvania, and an associate professor from 1981 to 1984.
 In 1984 she immigrated to Israel, where she became a senior lecturer at Tel Aviv University for the next 10 years.
 She became an associate professor in 1994.
 Concurrently, she chaired the Department of English from 1985 to 1990 and from 1993 to 1997.
 In 2004 she became a full professor of English and American Studies at Tel Aviv University, a position she holds to the present day.
 Since 1998, she is the Samuel L. and Perry Haber Chair on the Study of the Jewish Experience in the United States, and since 2005, she is the Director of the Goldreich Family Institute for Yiddish Language, Literature, and Culture.

 She was a Fulbright visiting professor at Tel Aviv University from 1982 to 1983, and has also been a visiting professor at the University of Konstanz (Summer 1998 and 2000), Johns Hopkins University (Fall 2001), and the University of Illinois at Urbana-Champaign (February 2007).
-She has guest lectured at numerous universities and colleges across the United States, including Harvard, Yale, Princeton, Northwestern, Dartmouth, University of California at Los Angeles, University of Southern California, Rutgers, New York University, and City University of New York.
+She has guest lectured at numerous universities and colleges across the United States, including Harvard, Yale, Princeton, Northwestern, Dartmouth, University of California, Los Angeles, University of Southern California, Rutgers, New York University, and City University of New York.